pjbiggs/Massey203311/Week11/Week11.md

 <img src="graphics/samtools-cov.png" width="400"/><br>
 **Example.**<br><br>

 Take a look at all the replicates for each sample.
 Do they look the same?
 You can return to the UCSC browser page to see how the plots here relate to the gene locations on the chromosome.
-Remember that the region you have mappoed to is a small part of chromosome 22.
+Remember that the region you have mapped to is a small part of chromosome 22.
 Specifically, it's from 22.5 Mbp to 23 Mbp.
 Thus, on your `samtools coverage` plot, position 150 Kb will be 22.5 Mb + 150 Kb = 22,650,000 bp.

 There are clearly specific genes that are almost completely turned off in the brain.
 Which are those?